 If you’re a “cheater” (someone who stays on track but eats one off-plan meal every once in a while) then you know how amazing a cheat meal can be.
 Chances are you’re already thinking about and planning your next cheat!
 Staying on track all week can be challenging but when you have a light at the end of the tunnel to look forward to, it feels so much more doable.

 One thing that I love about having one singular cheat meal is that it becomes a real treat that you can seriously cherish!
 Ice cream has never tasted so sweet, mashed potatoes never felt so comforting, a bowl of pasta never seemed so savory.
 Every bite is more enjoyable because of the anticipation and value that you’ve built up.

 But besides your increased enjoyment of eating the foods you love most, there are some major and very real benefits of eating a cheat meal.

 Prevent Metabolic Adaptation

 When you go on a diet to lose weight or fat, you’re putting yourself in a calorie deficit.
-That basically means that you’re eating less calories than your body burns in order to force your body to use up its stored fat.
+That basically means that you’re eating fewer calories than your body burns in order to force your body to use up its stored fat.

 But the thing is, your body is not a fan of losing weight.
 In fact, your body will do everything in its power to stop you from losing weight!
 Which is one of the reasons why you get such crazy cravings when you go on a diet.

 One of your body’s methods to prevent weight loss is by slowing down your metabolism.
 A real jerk move if you ask me.
-Instead of continuing to burn just as many calories as it did before you started your diet, your metabolism will slow down to compensate for the amount of calories you’re now giving it.
-Your weight loss and fat burn will slow down with it because even though you’re now eating less calories than before, your metabolism has adapted to the new norm and is also burning fewer calories.
+Instead of continuing to burn just as many calories as it did before you started your diet, your metabolism will slow down to compensate for the number of calories you’re now giving it.
+Your weight loss and fat burn will slow down with it because even though you’re now eating fewer calories than before, your metabolism has adapted to the new norm and is also burning fewer calories.

 That’s when you’ve hit the dreaded plateau.